aquemos/Super-Cashier/README.md

 The program code is divided into two files, i.e., **script.py** and **transaction.py**.

 ### script.py
-There are several functions in this file, such as display_menu, input_item_name, input_number, input_not_empt, delete_confirmation, and main.
+There are several functions in this file, such as display_menu, input_item_name, input_number, input_not_empty, delete_confirmation, and main.
 Here the explanation of each function code.

 #### display_menu function
 ```python